david90/USThing-iOSWorkshop-Session3and4/README.md

  - Query with location-based questions

+[Step 10]

+1. Basics in sending Push Notifications

+[Step 11]

+### Summary
+1. Uploading photos via Skygear
+1. Displaying Image in iOS
+1. Liking a photo
+1. Tag the photo with geo location
+1. Basics in sending Push Notifications

 ### Take home exercise:
 Implement a self-destruction timer (Photo will automatically distroy after 1 min)

+Hint: ~~ You can set up a timestamp in the photo record~~

 Appendix: